tipsi2022/Medical_Imaging-SRI/README.md

 # Medical Imaging and Machine Learning

-## Lung Segmentation using CT-Scans
+## Lung Segmentation of CT-Scans
-Lung segmentation using CT-Scans to detect severe pathology using UNET Model and TensorFlow library.
+Lung segmentation of CT-Scans to detect severe pathology using UNET Model and TensorFlow library.

 ### Dataset:-
 * Link to Dataset -> https://www.kaggle.com/tipsijadav/covid19-ct